Spooktacular Haunted House

 NESTLÉ CRUNCH Fun Size Candy Bars

-- Download and print haunted house templates.
+- Download and print haunted house templates 1 and 2.
 Cut each pattern piece out.
 Each pattern is labeled as to the amount of each you will need (2 ends of the house, 2 sides, 2 roof pieces, etc.).

 - Roll out cookie dough on floured surface with rolling pin.
 If it is a warm day, you may wish to freeze dough for about 15 minutes before beginning to work with it.
 Roll to approximately 1/4-inch thickness.
 Place each pattern piece on the dough and cut out with a knife around the pattern.
 Transfer pieces to baking sheet(s) with a large spatula.
 Bake for 8 to 12 minutes or until light golden brown.
 Smaller pieces will bake faster than larger pieces.
 Remove from oven; cool completely on wire rack(s).